 - New features: Switching makes your account eligible for upcoming improvements like Overtime Visibility.

-- You must have account holder or manager (with ‘can manage timesheets and pay periods‘ enabled) level access to change the weekly overtime boundary.
+- You must have Admin or Manager (with ‘can manage timesheets and pay periods‘ enabled) level access to change the weekly overtime boundary.

 - For the best experience, When I Work recommends changing the overtime boundary to the start day of the work week.